 Research has shown that studying before bed can help you better remember what you’ve learned.
 In this study, participants memorized word sets.
 The study ultimately found that participants who studied just before sleeping remembered the word sets better.

 Therefore, studying vocabulary before bed might be a useful way to memorize words more effectively.

 What’s the Best Time of Day to Learn a Language?
 Picking the Right Schedule for You

 1. Experiment with different times to see what works best for you.

 If you haven’t noticed, there’s research to support that any time of day is the best time to learn.
 Believe it or not, researchers have also found that the best time of day to study is specific to the individual.
 Especially since learning a language is a complex task with various factors, you need to do what works for you.

 Everyone learns differently, so try to schedule your studying for when you learn best.

 The only way to know what works best for you is to experiment with studying at different times of day.
-What feels best?
+What feels best for learning a language?
 What seems to yield the most results?
 What makes you feel the best about your language skills?